gosqasorg/asset-provenance-tracking/README.md

 body a .png file of the QR code that resolves to that key.
 An internal variable defines the full URL.
 The name in the start record is currently hard-coded to "MakerFaireBayArea" but can of course be changed.

-This can be executed with:
+For example, to generate 300 valid QR codes run the following:
 ```
-> batch-shell.sh 300
+batch-shell.sh 300
 ```
-for example, to generate 300 valid QR codes.

 ## A Note on Our Trademarks